StackExchange/Stacks/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve Stacks

 ---

+⚠️ Please do not file bugs for Stack Overflow (eg. Login fails on Stack Exchange).
+This repo is for Stacks, our design system, not Stack Overflow.

 **Describe the bug**
 A clear and concise description of what the bug is.